RPTU-EIS/Security-Conscious-Hardware/cva6-serdiv/README.md

  - y is ~b if b < 0, otherwise y is b.
  - The *WIDTH* parameter specifies the width of the operands.
  - The *lzc* function returns the number of leading zeros.
+   If the input is 0, the result of *lzc* is WIDTH-1, not WIDTH

 ## Timing Behavior (Original Design)